-Ken Thompson: In some \\\\\\ yes.
+Ken Thompson: In some yes.
 But no I never got into the game.
-And I tried to, you know, read and understand the game but this was you know in my 20's and I think it's too late then.
+And I tried to read and understand the game but this was in my 20's and I think it's too late then.

-Q: So sort of finishing up here.
-Any particular moments in these matches where there were surprises, either positive or negative, where the bell surprised you or the opponent surprised you?
+Q: So, sort of finishing up here.
+Any particular moments in these matches where there were surprises, either positive or negative, where Belle surprised you, or the opponent surprised you?
 Any particular things that stand out?

-Ken Thompson: Oh there's some - oh yeah, almost every match, nearly every game had some monster surprise.
+Ken Thompson: Oh there's some - oh yeah.
+Almost every match, nearly every game had some montrous surprise.
 When it was flaky and it would just throw away a piece in the middle of - you know, it had - it was an attacker.
-I mean I tuned the evaluation function to, you know, weigh king, safe king really high, you know and it would just go for the throat.
+I mean I tuned the evaluation function to weight king safety really high, and it would just go for the throat.
 I loved the way it played.
 And I did it mostly for entertainment not for results.
-And so it would be, you know, just tearing this guy's king apart, you know, just going in there and laying waste and then suddenly drop a piece and announce that it mated you.
-And he's looking where's the mate, you know.
-And - no those are horrible.
-And then the - all the missed opportunities, you know, where you upgrade a program or hardware that's like maybe ten or 100 times faster.
+And so it would be just tearing this guy's king apart just going in there and laying waste and then suddenly drop a piece and announce that it had a mate.
+And he's looking, where's the mate, you know.
+And..
+No, those are horrible.
+And then the - all the missed opportunities where you upgrade a program or hardware that's like maybe ten or 100 times faster.
 And then you go look at the tournament that the previous program played and you say, oh no how did I miss that?
-And then there's a game - I'll show it to you if there's a chess porter out, but it's a 20 move game that is just spectacular that it played.
-This was in Washington D.C.; it beat - because I was paired - I was a dark horse there you know and I was paired in the center.
-And so the first round I was paired in the, you know, in the Swiss tournaments I was paired against the top player.
-I was playing with

-\\\\\\ and I beat him, first round.
+And then there's a game - I'll show it to you if there's a chess board around, but it's a 20 move game that is just spectacular that it played.
+This was in Washington D.C.; it beat - because I was paired - I was a dark horse there and I was paired in the center.
+And so the first round I was paired in the -- you know, in the Swiss tournaments -- I was paired against the top player.
+I played with Chess X.Y and I beat him, first round.
 And the second round I was paired against the second player and beat him.
 And the third round I beat somebody in the middle and had won the tournament, because they'd all lost and couldn't catch up.
 And so I'd won the tournament after the fourth round.
 After the fourth round I'd already won the tournament, I had another game to go.
 I was more than a point ahead.
 And this last game I played and it was just - and it was one of the most beautiful games I've ever seen.
-And you know to watch that on top of the, you know, coasting to a win and watch it play this marvelous rook sack right out of the opening, where nobody saw it on the board, it was just beautiful.
+And you know to watch that on top of coasting to a win and watch it play this marvelous rook sack right out of the opening, where nobody saw it on the board, it was just beautiful.
 It was a - there was a move in it that was - his move was pawn takes queen, my queen, which was a sack discovering a check.